sirthias/swave/docs/src/paradox/usage/quick-start.md

 In addition to the type parameter for the element type (that we've already seen on `Spout`) a `Drain` has a second one, which defines the type of the *result* that the drain produces.
 For most drains this will be a
-@scaladoc[Future](scala.concurrent.Future), since the `Drain` has to work with synchronous as well as asynchronous streams.
+@scaladoc[Future], since the `Drain` has to work with synchronous as well as asynchronous streams.

 Here are some other frequently used drains: